fermyon/developer/content/cloud/quickstart.md

 To make this easy, we've already compiled a Webassembly module and created a Spin application for you to deploy.

-Let's go ahead and clone the <https://github.com/fermyon/cloud-start> repository to your computer to retrieve that application.
+Let's go ahead and clone the <https://github.com/fermyon/cloud-start> repository to your computer to retrieve that application:

 <!-- @selectiveCpy -->